-Gardner is a small urban center with low population density except in the longestablished neighborhoods around the central business district where there has been limited to no substantial population growth.
+Gardner is a small urban center with low population density except in the longestablished neighborhoods around the central business district where there has been City of Gardner 2022 Open Space and Recreation Plan limited to no substantial population growth.
 Gardner has historically offered residents of Greater Gardner opportunities for work, shopping, and play.